TABE Frequently Asked Questions

 How can a student prepare and/or review for the TABE?

-Check out our list of Resources or perform an internet search!
-EFSC strongly recommends students review the navigation tutorials for all subtests since the question types are different from the more familiar single selection, multiple choice items.
+Check out the resources below or search the internet for other study materials!
+EFSC strongly recommends students review the TABE Online Tools for each subtest since the question types are different for each subject.
 Each tutorial can contain subject specific navigation tools not found in one of the other tutorials.

 How does a student register for the initial TABE?